Abstract

 // Select target ETFs

-var targetSymbols = _scoreBySector.OrderByDescending(x => x.Value)
+var targetSymbols = _scoreBySector.order_by_descending(x => x.value)

 // Liquidate ETFs that are no longer targeted

-.Select(kvp => new PortfolioTarget(kvp.Key, 0))
+.select(kvp => new PortfolioTarget(kvp.key, 0))

 // Rebalance targeted ETFs